gghoffman/java-converters/README.md

 java-converters
 ===============

-This libraries facilitates the fast and easy conversion between various types of measurement.
+This library facilitates the fast and easy conversion between various types of measurement.

 No checked exceptions, no dependencies.
 Works with Java SE6 or newer.